Since '93: Formation and early years

 The company began as Avant Garde Music in 2012, founded by Riki Bleau.
 It focused on artist management and music publishing (historically a venture with Delirious Blacksmith Management and Stellar Songs), working with Emeli Sandé, Labrinth, Naughty Boy, Sam Smith, and more.

 Bleau and Aikins first started working together with Riki’s first management client Naughty Boy, signing him to Virgin EMI.
 They met future client Emeli Sandé through him and worked her debut studio album, Our Version of Events, that debuted at #1 in the UK and went on to sell millions of copies globally, achieving multi-platinum and BRIT award-winning status.

 The first release on post-Avant Garde Music rebranding as Since '93 was Sneakbo track ‘Too Cool (Right Here)’ via EMI.

 Sony Music Entertainment joint venture

 In 2018, Since ’93 launched as a new label and joint venture with Sony Music Entertainment – affiliated with the RCA label group in London.
-With Bleau and Aikins as co-presidents, they brought knowledge from 20 years of industry experience, having both previously worked for/with Channel U, Media Village/Relentless Records, Stellar Songs, Virgin Records, and with artists including Ms Dynamite, Krept & Konan, So Solid Crew, Wiley and Roll Deep, and more.
-Bleau stated ambition to make this new-era of Since ‘93 a ‘global powerhouse’ and Aikins declared the building of a label ‘uniquely placed in British culture with a truly global outlook’.

 Early signings included fast-rising Manchester MC Aitch, a Top 5 mixtape from rapper Fredo, and drill music artist Loski attracting co-signs from industry peers Drake, Skepta, Stormzy and Giggs.